HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

   )
 }}

+In 2025, 53.77% of sites achieved a "good" LCP score, reflecting ongoing progress but also significant remaining variability.

+Most CMS platforms show year-over-year LCP improvements.
+Wix leads with roughly a 10% gain, followed by Squarespace (+7%) and Duda (+5%).
+WordPress, Joomla, and Drupal each improve by about 4%, while Weebly slips slightly (around -1%).
+These differences align with platform-level choices around asset loading, image optimization, and default configurations.

 ### Cumulative Layout Shift (CLS)

 Cumulative Layout Shift captures how visually stable a page is while it loads, by measuring unexpected layout movements.
-CLS remains one of the more uneven metrics across platforms, reflecting challenges in managing late-loading content, embeds, and dynamic layouts.

-Wix again shows the strongest year-over-year improvement (around +8%), followed by Duda (~+4%), then Joomla and 1C-Bitrix (each around +3%).
-Other platforms show little change, while Weebly experiences a notable decline (about -8%).
-Overall, CLS outcomes seem to depend heavily on implementation discipline, not just platform choice.

 {{ figure_markup(
   image="mobile-year-over-year-cms-cls-performance.png",